foundata/guidelines/oci-container-image-guide.md

 - **Digest pinning and updates.** Tags document intent; digests select bytes.
   Pinning transfers change control to the repository and creates an update duty.
   A forgotten digest freezes its vulnerabilities, and pinning alone does not ensure reproducibility.
-Renovate therefore proposes, but cannot merge, trusted digest changes.
-It runs self-hosted and pinned; its AGPL-3.0-only license covers the tool, not updated repositories or images.
+ConClear therefore separates a non-mutating, identity-bearing proposal from verified, all-or-nothing application.
+A pinned self-hosted updater may deliver the same proposal through a review branch, but a forge, branch and bot credential are not prerequisites for an authorized local maintainer workflow.
 - **Pin intent and freshness.** Divergence under an immutable-version tag may be a supply-chain event; under a moving release line it is routine.
-Declared intent tells the pin gate which applies.
-The gate only reports, while Renovate remains the sole writer.
+Declared intent tells the pin check which applies.
+Checking only reports; explicit proposal and application operations preserve review boundaries while avoiding partial or opportunistic edits.
 - **Build context.** The context is builder input and may be transferred, cached or inspected even when never copied into the image, so it is bounded with an allowlist.